Apartment Unit Make Ready requires attention to security and tenant safety.

-I was concerned how these obvious security measures were somehow overlooked when inspected at turnover by maintenance workers and by the leasing consultants who showed it.
-This apartment unit was not made ready for security as if tenant safety matter.
+I was concerned about how these obvious security measures were somehow overlooked when inspected at turnover by maintenance workers and by the leasing consultants who showed it.
+This apartment unit was not made ready for security as if tenant safety matters.

 I spoke to the resident manager about my findings as politely and professionally as I could.
 It was clear that this manager was clueless, lacked training in this area, and had no interest in managing with high standards.

-I learned later that instead of a detailed unit walk-through with the leasing consultant, my employee was simply handed a unit inspection form to fill out and return only if she noticed anything that was damaged in the apartment.
+I learned later that instead of a detailed unit walk-through with the leasing consultant, my assistant was simply handed a blank unit inspection form to fill out and return only if she noticed anything that was damaged in the apartment.

 This apartment unit was not reasonably safe, under the circumstances.
 I’m glad I was able to spot the defective conditions and flawed management.
-My employee found a much better apartment with responsible management.
+My employee wisely opted to find a much better apartment community with responsible management.

-- Wouldn’t you want the apartment property manager punished for not acting responsibly?
+- Wouldn’t you want the apartment property management punished for not acting responsibly?

-- This is precisely why premises liability lawsuits are filed!
+This anger is precisely why premises liability lawsuits are filed!

 Apartment Unit Make Ready: Basic Security Rules